muzamil301/https-rest-countries-react-app/README.md

 ## Description

-This project is developed tp display rest countries API data in listing and detail page.
+This project is developed to display rest countries API data in listing and detail page.
 Filteration and basic transalation feature is implemented.
 Dark Mode is also wokring.
+Apllication is responsive for almost all devices.

 ## Views